Paul-J-Company/Systems-Design/Systems-Design.md

   - What are your Incidence Response and Root Cause Analysis (RCA) procedures.
 + What is your Network Design?
   - Where are your High-Level Network Architecture/Design Diagrams?
-  - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, Redfish, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy, etc.
+  - Describes your Network: Traffic Ingress/Egress, Routers, Switches, Firewalls, Load Balancers, API Gateways, iPXE, Redfish, NTP/PPT, DNS, DHCP, BGP (eBGP,iBGP), OSPF; CDNs, Edge Networking; Failover, Redundancy
   - What Network Tools do you use?
-    - RANCID, Netcat, Netbox, iperf, etc.
+    - RANCID, Netcat, Netbox, iperf
 + What is your Storage/Data Design?
   - Where are your High-level Storage/Data Architecture/Design Diagrams?
   - Data Lake, Wherehouse, Data Catalog
   - Relational, NoSQL, Document Oriented, Graph DB
   - Block Storage, Filesystem Storage, Object Storage
-  - CePH, BigTable, DynamoDB, etc.
+  - CePH, BigTable, DynamoDB
   - How do you [snapshot](https://en.wikipedia.org/wiki/Snapshot_(computer_storage))/[replicate](https://en.wikipedia.org/wiki/Replication_(computing))/[migrate](https://en.wikipedia.org/wiki/Data_migration)/[backup](https://en.wikipedia.org/wiki/Backup) large amounts of data?
   - What Data Tools do you use?
-    - DataDog, Splunk, Greylog, etc.
+    - DataDog, Splunk, Greylog
 + What is your Compute Design?
   - Where are your High-level Compute Architecture/Design Diagrams?
-  - AWS EC2 VMs, OnPrem Servers/VMs/Containers, etc.
+  - AWS EC2 VMs, OnPrem Servers/VMs/Containers
 + What Infrastructure Provisioning Tools do you use?
   - Terraform, Ansible, Nomad, Kubernetes?
 + What Programming Languages do you use?
-  - Python, Go, Bash, Rust, C, C++, Java, Javascript, etc.
+  - Python, Go, Bash, Rust, C, C++, Java, Javascript
   - What Programming Tools and/or Frameworks do you use?
     - IDEs: VSC, Vim, Emacs
     - Distributed Version Control System: Git, Github, Gitlab
     -  Programming Style Guides
-    -  Frameworks: Angular, Kafka, React, Backbone, etc.
+    -  Frameworks: Angular, Kafka, React, Backbone
 + What is your SDLC, CI/CD Workflow?
   - What SDLC, CI/CD Tools do you use?
     - CircleCD, ArgoCD, Jenkins